NyxCarbon/nyxcarbon-smart-contracts/README.md

 # NyxCarbon Lending Protocol

-This repo contains the smart contracts deployed to the Lukso blockchain for creating a NYXd token, which is a 1-1 representation of USD, and a loan contract.
-The token is minted when a USDC token is sent to a NyxCarbon address and returned to the sender's address.
-The token can be used by a user to lend capital to a project developer to fund their sustainability project and receive a 14% APY or carbon credits.
-The second contract contains the actually loan contract.
+This repo contains the smart contracts deployed to the Lukso blockchain for creating a NYXd token (1-1 representation of USD),loan NFT contract (based on LSP7), carbon credit NFT contract (based on LSP8), and several loan contracts.

 ### Project Setup